 }

-with the complete absolute path where you installed the MCP:
+with the complete path to where you installed the repository.

-If you already have other MCPs configured, simply add the "statusObserver" section inside the "mcpServers" object.
+If you already have other MCPs configured, simply add the "statusObserver" section to your existing "mcpServers" object.

 status